-Every personal injury case is different, and the amount of compensation you can recover as a result of your injuries is determined by a number of factors, including:
+Every personal injury case is different, and the amount of compensation you can recover as a result of your injuries is determined by a number of factors.
+These include the severity of your injuries, the total value of your losses, who is liable in your case and their degree of liability, and the strength of your case.

-One of the first things we must do after taking on a case, though, establishes that the other party’s negligent actions caused your injuries.
+One of the first things we must do after taking on a case, though, is establish the other party’s negligent actions caused your injuries.
 We must also determine the degree to which they are liable.

 After taking on a new client, we immediately launch an investigation into their personal injury case, gathering evidence that allows us to prove liability and calculate the total value of their losses.
 Some of the evidence we collect includes: